 For Powell had crafted the perfect Rubin vase out of the WMD lie.
 Once the lie surfaced, it exposed the faces of the perpetrators of that war for what they really are: thugs.

 The Iraq War caused a paradigmatic switch in the way we look at the role of the US as an international power house, the involvement of our own governments in the war and the role of government at large.

 Should we be involved overseas if we are still unable to solve many issues domestically?

 The Iraq War was but one event in a chain of disasters that can be traced back to the ending of World War II, emerging in the 70's under US President Nixon and catalysed under the alternating 'conservative' and 'social-democrat' US/UK governments of Ronald Reagan, George Bush sr., Margaret Thatcher, Bill Clinton, Tony Blair and Gordon Brown.

-They all can be categorized as anglo-saxon implementors of deregulatory strategies, 'free market' ideologies and trickle down economics.
-Either socialists with a capitalist veneer, or capitalists with a socialist veneer, depending on the perspective.
+They all can be categorized as Anglo-Saxon implementors of deregulatory strategies, 'free market' ideologies and trickle down economics.
+Either socialist with a capitalist veneer, or capitalists with a socialist veneer, depending on the perspective.
 Neo-Liberalism being their common denominator.

 The Iraq War may well have served as a deflection for an even bigger disaster in the making, which finally broke at the end of 2007.

 The 2008 blow out not only exposed a fundamental lack in governance and oversight in banking, but also in insurance, pension funds, housing, health care and the education system.
 But bankers are not the same people as politicians, right?
 No, they're not the same people, they have different skill sets, they occupy different jobs and have different responsibilities...